Nick Earls writes long, short and medium-sized fiction, so far tallying 27 books for adults, teenagers and children.

 – Top Secret Files

-Cashed-up multi-millionaire or Hollywood studio (or struggling film-maker) with a burning desire to turn a Nick Earls story into a film?
+Cashed-up multi-millionaire or Hollywood studio or streaming service (or struggling film-maker) with a burning desire to turn a Nick Earls story into a film?
+School interested in booking the live version of Word Hunters or New Boy, or Nick Earls’s high school sessions on writing and reading?
 Conference organiser with a posse of urban tunnellers, artisan cheese-makers or endangered venture capitalists to entertain between mains and desserts, and think Nick Earls might fit the bill?
-School interested in booking the live version of Word Hunters, or anything else related to Nick Earls’s books for school-age people?
-(Happy to talk novellas, stage and screen adaptations and my YA novels with teenagers, and to do the occasional workshop …) Please contact Caitlan Cooper-Trent at Curtis Brown in Sydney.
+Please contact Caitlan Cooper-Trent at Curtis Brown in Sydney.

 Author interested in being mentored through a book-sized project?
 Nick Earls is part of the Australian Writers Mentoring Program.

 Think Nick Earls owes you money?
 Want to lavish him with praise?
 See sidebar for ways to contact him via Twitter and Facebook.